Warehouse 47

-Lendager has been the architectural advisor for the transformation of the historic warehouse, Pakhus 47, located on Sundmolen.
+Lendager was involved as architectural advisor for the transformation of the historic warehouse, Pakhus 47, located on Sundmolen.

 With careful interventions that preserve the warehouse’s existing structure, materials, and resources while highlighting its unique industrial heritage, the building is entering a new era as an attractive office and rental space by Copenhagen’s waterfront, certified to DGNB Silver.